gkigiermo/AIDL21-SAGAN/EficcientNet/README.md

 <img src="https://user-images.githubusercontent.com/37978771/115120986-b6828680-9fb0-11eb-94d7-94cbc80af7ac.png" width="500">

 EfficientNet includes batch normalization by the end of every Convolutional Block.
-This provides the network with a stabilizing effect for the layers’ internal distributions.
+This provides the network with a stabilizing effect for the layers’ internal distributions, diminishing the effect of vanishing and exploding gradient.
 Usually, Batch Normalization allows to train a network with relatively high learning rates.
 However, in this case we are fine-tuning our network, which requires a low LR in order not to overfit.

 Although the model weights are pretrained and top layers unfrozen, Batch Normalization running mean and variance must keep updating themselves since the input images characteristics may differ from the pretrained ones.

 Given all the EfficientNet models available, we have used b3 model for its number of parameters and depth are good enough to obtain a proper accuracy without taking too long.